Research

 Recently, Ellinger installed an AMPS into the new uptown offices of Gresham Smith design firm, where it will provide an opportunity to research its performance.

-Associate Professor of Dance Kim Jones has been awarded a research fellowship from the New York Public Library for the Performing Arts’ Jerome Robbins Dance Division.
+Associate Professor of Dance Kim Jones was awarded a 2024 research fellowship from the New York Public Library for the Performing Arts’ Jerome Robbins Dance Division.
 Jones was one of six fellows chosen to receive this prestigious grant, which this year focuses on modern dance pioneer Martha Graham and her company as it celebrates its 100th anniversary.
 Jones’s research has centered around “lost” works and aspects of modern dance.
 Most recently, in 2019, Jones began to research the life and work of Choi Seung-Hee, an artist who is regarded as the first Korean modern dancer.
 Learn more about Jones’s creative investigations into the life and legacy of Seung-Hee.

 The Nouveau Sud Circus Project, founded and directed by Associate Professor of Theatre CarlosAlexis Cruz, explores topics of social and political importance through community engaged research and circus arts.
 Funded by a New England Foundation for the Arts (NEFA) Creation and Touring Grant, Nouveau Sud began touring La Bestia, which addresses immigration and migration in the U.S., in summer 2023.
 Cruz has also begun to develop new work investigating gun violence, Violenza, funded by a Cultural Visions Grant from the Arts & Science Council.